Planning a Trip to Nepal?

-A famous buddhist monastery above Sherpa capital Namche Bazaar at 3,867m above seal level, Tengboche offers amazing views of Ama Dablam, by many considered the world's most beautiful mountain.
-You can stay in lodges in Tengboche, although some were damaged by the 2015 earth quake.
+A famous Buddhist monastery above Sherpa capital Namche Bazaar at 3,867m above sea level, Tengboche offers amazing views of Ama Dablam, by many considered the world's most beautiful mountain.
+You can stay in lodges in Tengboche, although some were damaged by the 2015 earthquake.

 Getting to Tengboche requires a 5-day trek starting from Lukla via Namche Bazaar.

-If you are short on time and want to stay close to Kathmandu while still enjoying amazing views of the Himalays, Nagarkot is your best bet.
-This beautiful village is located on top of a hill just outside of Kathmandu, and surrounded by scenic terraced rice paddies.
+If you are short on time and want to stay close to Kathmandu while still enjoying amazing views of the Himalayas, Nagarkot is your best bet.
+This beautiful village is located on top of a hill just outside of Kathmandu and surrounded by scenic terraced rice paddies.
 You can stay overnight here and enjoy awesome Himalayan views from your balcony.

 Nagarkot is just a short 1-hour drive away from Kathmandu.
 If you have a bit more time, consider adding a few more days around your stay in Nagarkot.

 Located above the village of Ghorepani in the Annapurna region of Nepal, Poon Hill (3,210m) is the most visited viewpoint in this list.
 It offers spectacular sunrise views of Dhaulagiri and Annapurna, but you'll likely have to share these views with at least one hundred fellow trekkers.

 It's relatively easily accessible via the lower Annapurna trail system and can be done in about 3 - 4 days round trip from Pokhara.